Empyreal96/win-10-services-toolbox/README.md

 # Windows 10 Toolkit

-**Windows-Toolkit.cmd** (Current Project) - An ever-growing toolkit to modify many aspects of Windows.
+**Windows-Toolkit.cmd** (Current in transition to C# GUI) - An ever-growing toolkit to modify many aspects of Windows.

 **Supported Versions** = Windows 10 64/32 Bit and ARM64, I use on Pro 64bit+ARM64 and Home 32bit+ARM64.